 … Despite the fact that the Lord Jesus’ spiritual body can appear to man and come face to face with them, the spiritual body still seems unfathomably mysterious and unapproachable to man, He stirs fear and apprehension in their hearts and causes them to keep a respectful distance.
 Because the Lord Jesus’ spiritual body cannot interact normally with man and cannot perform work and speak normally amongst men, He therefore is incapable of saving mankind.
 However, God incarnate is different.
 He can interact with man in a practical and real way.
 He can water and supply man, just as the Lord Jesus, living in the company of men, was able to express the truth to supply man, anytime and anywhere.
 His disciples often sat with Him, listening to His teachings and having heart-to-heart discussions with Him.
 They directly received His watering and shepherding.
 Whatever problems or difficulties they faced, the Lord Jesus helped resolve them.
 They were endowed with an enormous share of life supply.
 They found God to be amiable and lovely.
 For this reason, they were able to truly love and obey God.
 Only once the incarnation of God comes into the realm of man do we have the opportunity to interact with, experience and know God.
 Only then are we able to see God’s wondrousness and wisdom and practical salvation of humankind with our own eyes.
 This is one aspect of the significance and practical value of the work of God incarnate.
 The spiritual body simply cannot achieve this effect.

-The fellowship above has made one fact very clear to us.
+This fellowship has made one fact very clear to us.
 Only by being incarnated as the Son of man and working within normal humanity can God practically judge, conquer and purify man.
 The Lord Jesus’ spiritual body could not achieve nearly the same effect in His work.
 At first, when God becomes incarnate as the Son of man to do the work of judgment and purification amongst men, we humans will treat God like an ordinary human because we’ve yet to distinguish God’s incarnation for who He really is.
 We will even form notions with regard to God’s word and work, we’ll treat Christ without respect and refuse to obey Him.
 We’ll speak in falsities to fool Him, we’ll judge and even oppose and condemn Him.
 The arrogance, rebelliousness, and resistance of us humans will be fully apparent before Christ.
-Just as Almighty God says, “The corrupt disposition and rebellion and resistance of man are exposed when he sees Christ, and the rebellion and resistance exposed on such occasion are more absolute and complete than on any other.
-It is because Christ is the Son of man and possesses normal humanity that man neither honors nor respects Him.
-It is because God lives in the flesh that the rebellion of man is brought to light thoroughly and vividly.
-So I say that the coming of Christ has unearthed all the rebellion of mankind and has thrown the nature of mankind into sharp relief.
-This is called ‘luring a tiger down the mountain’ and ‘luring a wolf out of the cave’” (“Those Incompatible With Christ Are Surely Opponents of God” in The Word Appears in the Flesh).
-God judges, exposes, prunes and deals with mankind according to the factual reality of their rebellion and resistance.
+Just as Almighty God says: “The corrupt disposition of man and his rebelliousness and resistance are exposed when he sees Christ, and the rebelliousness and resistance exposed at this time are more absolutely and completely exposed than at any other.
+It is because Christ is the Son of man—a Son of man who possesses normal humanity—that man neither honors nor respects Him.
+It is because God lives in the flesh that the rebelliousness of man is brought to light so thoroughly and in such vivid detail.
+So I say that the coming of Christ has unearthed all the rebelliousness of mankind and has thrown the nature of mankind into sharp relief.
+This is called ‘luring a tiger down the mountain’ and ‘luring a wolf out of its cave’” (“Those Who Are Incompatible With Christ Are Surely Opponents of God” in The Word Appears in the Flesh).
+God expresses the truth to judge, expose, prune and deal with mankind according to the factual reality of their rebellion and resistance.
 God’s work is truly practical and really reveals men for who they are.
 When faced with such factual evidence, those who are able to accept the truth will be thoroughly convinced and will admit their own rebellion and resistance.
-They will also become aware of the holy, righteous and unoffendable disposition of God, and will be able to accept God’s judgment and chastisement submissively, so that they may be conquered and saved by God’s practical work.
-Just as Almighty God says, “The incarnate God is the enemy of all those who do not know Him.
-Through judging man’s conceptions and opposition to Him, He discloses all the disobedience of mankind.
+They will also become aware of the holy, righteous and unoffendable disposition of God and will be able to accept God’s judgment and chastisement submissively, so that they may be conquered and saved by God’s practical work.
+Just as Almighty God says: “The incarnate God is the enemy of all those who do not know Him.
+Through judging man’s notions and opposition to Him, He discloses all the disobedience of mankind.
 The effects of His work in the flesh are more apparent than those of the work of the Spirit.
-And so, the judgment of all mankind is not carried out directly by the Spirit, but is the work of the incarnate God.
+And so, the judgment of all mankind is not carried out directly by the Spirit but is the work of the incarnate God.
 God in the flesh can be seen and touched by man, and God in the flesh can completely conquer man.
-In his relationship with God in the flesh, man progresses from opposition to obedience, from persecution to acceptance, from conception to knowledge, and from rejection to love.
-These are the effects of the work of the incarnate God.
-Man is only saved through the acceptance of His judgment, only gradually comes to know Him through the words of His mouth, is conquered by Him during his opposition to Him, and receives the life supply from Him during the acceptance of His chastisement.
-All of this work is the work of God in the flesh, and not the work of God in His identity as the Spirit” (“Corrupt Mankind Is More in Need of the Salvation of God Become Flesh” in The Word Appears in the Flesh).
+In his relationship with God in the flesh, man progresses from opposition to obedience, from persecution to acceptance, from notions to knowledge, and from rejection to love—these are the effects of the work of the incarnate God.
+Man is only saved through the acceptance of His judgment, man only gradually comes to know Him through the words of His mouth, man is conquered by Him during his opposition to Him, and he receives the life supply from Him during the acceptance of His chastisement.
+All of this work is the work of God in the flesh, and not the work of God in His identity as the Spirit” (“Corrupt Mankind Is More in Need of the Salvation of the Incarnate God” in The Word Appears in the Flesh).
 So, man will only be thoroughly purified and saved if it is the incarnation of God that does the work of judgment in the last days.